department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/content.md

 ### Expectations

-Teams working on the Veteran Tools Platform are required to have "Content Strategy/Writing" as a skillset (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).
+Teams working on the Veteran-facing Services Platform are required to have "Content Strategy/Writing" as a skillset (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).

-Teams working on the Veteran Tools Platform are responsible for creating well-written, plain language content for their services.
+Teams working on the Veteran-facing Services Platform are responsible for creating well-written, plain language content for their services.
 This content must adhere to the guidelines and rules laid out in the Content Style Guide.

 If you have any questions, ask your DSVA contact.